Compare health insurance- group vs. individual plan

 Group Health Insurance

-Coverage is defined by the employer, not the employee, and may not satisfy individual needs.
+Coverage is defined by the employer, not the employee, and may not fully meet individual needs.

 Individual Health Insurance

-Premiums are not paid for or subsidised by the employer.
+Premiums are fully paid by the individual and are not subsidized by an employer.

 Cigna Healthcare Says

-Speak to our consultants for a deeper understanding of the pros and cons of group health insurance and individual health insurance.
+Speak to our consultants to compare the pros and cons of group health insurance vs. individual health insurance and decide what works best for you.

 Contact Us